Skip to content

 Who Should Consider Fine Art Coverage?

-Fine art pieces and collections are located at universities and colleges, state archives, museums, and within agency offices.
-While these items could be covered under an agency’s property insurance policy, many of these items qualify as “fine art,” and can be covered under a separate policy that is designed to protect valuables in a more cost-effective manner.
+Fine art pieces and collections are located at universities and colleges, state archives, museums, and agency offices.
+While these items could be covered under an agency’s property insurance policy, many of them qualify as “fine art” and can be covered under a separate policy designed to protect valuables more cost-effectively.

 Savings

 The State Office of Risk Management (SORM) is pleased to add a fine art program as the sixth sponsored line of insurance.
-Due to economies of scale, the States leveraging power, SORM can secure favorable rates for all sponsored lines of insurance.
-In addition to SORM’s buying power, a fine art policy also provides customers with better protection at usually a better premium than what’s covered under a property insurance policy.
+Due to economies of scale, and the States’ leveraging power, SORM can secure favorable rates for all sponsored lines of insurance.
+In addition to SORM’s buying power, a fine art policy also provides customers with better protection, usually a better premium than what’s covered under a property insurance policy.

 Coverage

-A fine art policy can cover items such as artwork, coins, rugs, historic items, manuscripts, rare books, porcelain and more.
-Not only does the policy cover qualifying items on your premises, but it also covers the items in transit to another location, at other unnamed locations, worldwide, borrowed and loaned items.
+A fine art policy can cover items such as artwork, coins, rugs, historic items, manuscripts, rare books, porcelain, and more.
+The policy covers qualifying items on your premises, as well as items in transit to another location, at other unnamed locations, worldwide, and borrowed and loaned items.

 Service

 Along with excellent coverage, a fine art policy offers excellent customer service.
-Fine art specialists such as fine art adjusters, fine art restorers and conservators, fine art appraisers are available to assist with your fine arts policy and help you through a loss claim.
+Fine art specialists such as fine art adjusters, restorers, conservators, and appraisers are available to assist with your fine art policy and help you through a loss claim.
 In addition, they provide fine art inspections.

 Common Misconceptions